dmasloub/hls4ml_adsb/README.md

-Sure!
-Here's the README you can copy and paste:

----

 # Quantized Autoencoder for Anomaly Detection in ADS-B Data

 This repository contains the code for a scientific paper focused on designing a quantized autoencoder for anomaly detection in Automatic Dependent Surveillance-Broadcast (ADS-B) data.
 The project leverages techniques such as data preprocessing, model quantization, pruning, and hardware acceleration using High-Level Synthesis (HLS) for FPGA deployment.